LinuxCommandLibrary

 create

-Create a new label with given name.
+Creates a new label with the given name, color, and optional description.

 edit